 May 20, 2016

 The U.S. Department of Energy’s (DOE’s) Oak Ridge National Laboratory (ORNL), collaborating with Emerson Climate Technologies, developed a prototype for an air-source heat pump for the colder regions of the country — one that heats better and uses significantly less energy.

 The HRC Series’ two-piece chassis is housed in an attractive cabinet with a durable powder-coat finish.
 A 5-inch sub-base and a louvered grille are available as options.
 Unit controls include advanced digital changeover between heating and cooling along with fan speed selection.

 Xergy Inc. has announced a new refrigeration system based on an electrochemical compressor to replace the conventional mechanical vapor compression systems found in typical heat pumps.
 The company credits the University of Delaware’s Ajay Prasad and his research team with playing an important role in the breakthrough.

-Every year, The NEWS introduces the latest cooling equipment available for the upcoming summer season.
-This year's coverage features specific information about each individual product, as submitted by the manufacturers.
+Every year, The NEWS introduces the latest cooling equipment available for the upcoming summer season in order to help contractors prepare for this busy period by doing the research that will help them to distinguish between brands.
+The coverage features specific information about each individual product as submitted by the manufacturers.